camilotejeiro/camilotejeiro.github.io/_posts/2015-02-18-printrbot-simple-1405-rev-f-3d-printer-startup-guide.md

 [5mm calibration cube](http://www.thingiverse.com/thing:24238)

-Here are some of the settings you will find in these files and how they translate in simple language.
+Here are some of the settings you will find in these linked_files and how they translate in simple language.

 **Layer Height** This is the thickness of each layer as it is printed, a lower